agnwinds/python/docs/sphinx/source/installation.rst

     $ setenv SIROCCO /path/to/sirocco/

-The atomic data needed to run Sirocco is included in the distribution.
+The atomic data needed to run SIROCCO is included in the distribution.

-The source code for Sirocco is under actively development and is updated fairly often.
+The source code for SIROCCO is under actively development and is updated fairly often.
 Normally, one does not need to redo the entire installation process, since this includes GSL setup.
 Instead, one can pull in changes and recompile the source code by running

 .. code:: bash